Marachnid/Note-Finder/README.md

 # Note-Finder
 Produces an interactive display of a guitar-like fretboard

+THOUGHTS
+1. I think I can probably just separate event listeners from outputTable entirely
+    - They already loop through the array themselves, I don't think they need to be kept inside of the table creation loop

 Development Plan
 1. Finish UI components: switches between scale and single highlight, and which scale to highlight if true